ivantay2003/automation_web_java_groundup_v2/README.md

 # Instruction

+This is NOT a complete repo.
+I have removed the original repo.
+Please contact me for the full set repo.
+<br><br><br>

 This is part 2 of the lesson. <br>
 For detail informations (setting up / explanation of designs / results / structures) , please refer to the <b>README.docx</b> in